-In its FY19 annual report, Zomato mentioned that it had stopped considering advertising as a standalone P&L. Instead, the company now views its business as a combination of three key large pillars — Delivery, Dining Out, and Sustainability.
+In its FY19 annual report, Zomato mentioned that it had stopped considering advertising as a standalone P&L. Instead, the company was viewing its business as a combination of three key large pillars — Delivery, Dining Out, and Sustainability(Hyperpure).

-Hyperpure, Zomato’s initiative to improve the quality of ingredients used by restaurants falls under the sustainability segment of its business.
+Hyperpure is Zomato’s initiative to improve the quality of ingredients used by restaurants.

-On the supply side, Zomato helps farmers grow crops that are pesticide and chemical-free by providing them with surety of demand cycles & better prices.
-In the future, Zomato plans to integrate rainwater harvesting & composting for waste to build a more ecological model.
+On the supply side, Zomato helps farmers grow crops that are pesticide and chemical-free by providing them with surety of demand cycles, technological guidance & better prices.

 Is Zomato Profitable?

 Driven by the pandemic, Zomato’s revenue dropped from Rs 2742 crores in FY20 to Rs 2118 crores in FY21.
 In the same time frame, expenses also decreased from Rs 5006 crores to Rs 2608 crores.
 While Zomato managed to cut down losses in the pandemic, the company is yet to turn profitable.